 So – how does it work?
 Starting July 1, 2014, members of helping professions listed in the statute as “mandatory reporters” are required to report known or suspected abuse of at-risk elders.
+(You can read a follow-up post about mandatory reporters here.)
 The report must be made within twenty-four hours and the penalty for not reporting is a class 3 misdemeanor.
 A person who files a report in good faith is immune from civil or criminal prosecution.

 Here’s a brief Q&A on this new law…